alintulu/Run3ScoutingAnalysisTools/README.md

-This repository creates jet-level ntuples for training ParticleNet
+This repository creates jet-level ntuples for training ParticleNet used at the "Jet tagging using the Run3 Scouting data" hackathon (8th-11th Nov 2021).

-# How to run

 ## Download and compile code

-The code runs on `CMSSW_11_2_1_Patatrack`
+The code was develop in `CMSSW_11_2_1_Patatrack`

 ```
 1. prepare CMSSW release